TradeIdeasPhilip/riemann-surfaces/README.md

 This is an interactive program.
 Use the mouse to move the 𝒛 value.
 The 𝒘 values will update automatically.
-Click save the point and continue your path.
+Click to save the point and continue your path.
 Hold the mouse button down to record your entire path, without any preview.

 Use the dropdown list to pick a function to graph.